se2p/Bastet/README.md

 # Basted Framework

-A framework for the analysis and verification of Scratch program.
+A framework for the analysis and verification of Scratch programs.